 Avon is a very small village located in the state of New York.
-With a population of 3,437 people and two associated neighborhoods, Avon is the 433rd largest community in New York.
-Much of the housing stock in Avon was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 3,440 people and two associated neighborhoods, Avon is the 433rd largest community in New York.
+Avon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Also of interest is that Avon has more people living here who work in computers and math than 95% of the places in the US.